Skip to main content

 Kapsa Laham (كبسة لحم)

-Lamb variation of kabsa, the national dish.
-Tender lamb pieces cooked with aromatic rice, tomatoes, onions, and signature spice blend.
-Often garnished with fried nuts and raisins.
-Served on large communal platters for gatherings and celebrations.
-The lamb adds rich, gamey flavor that pairs perfectly with fragrant rice.
-Traditional cooking methods involve slow-cooking the lamb until it melts off the bone.
+The lamb version of kabsa, the national dish.
+Tender lamb cooks with aromatic rice, tomatoes, onions, and the signature spice blend, often finished with fried nuts and raisins.
+It is served on large communal platters at gatherings and celebrations.
+The lamb brings a gamey richness that works against the fragrant rice, and it is slow-cooked until it falls off the bone.

 Regional Cuisine Highlights